michael-tudor-GitHub/michael-tudor-GitHub/README.md

 The foundation.
 A private chat workspace that looks like ChatGPT but lets you pick your model, compare two side-by-side, and ground answers in your knowledge base.
 Teams get citations, not hallucinations.
 Prompts are shared, not siloed.
 Agents are built once and run by everyone.

-Built on LibreChat.
+Built using React.
 Deployed on-prem or in your cloud.
 No data leaves your control.

 ---